AdityaUmass/cs326-final-theta/docs/milestone2.md

 ![like_interface2](https://github.com/AdityaUmass/cs326-final-theta/blob/master/public/Images/Desktop%20Screenshot%202021.11.06%20-%2019.43.48.32.png)
 After liking a post, the button will turn grey and the number of interested users will update.

+Using the update button, the user can update the information of a specific post.

+Once the button is clicked, it will take the user to a prefilled create page.

 ## (DELETE) Deleting Posts